Department of Labor Logo United States Department of Labor

 Zoologists and wildlife biologists

-Employment of zoologists and wildlife biologists is projected to show little or no change from 2021 to 2031.
+Employment of zoologists and wildlife biologists is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 1,500 openings for zoologists and wildlife biologists are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 1,500 openings for zoologists and wildlife biologists are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment

-Demand for zoologists and wildlife biologists may be limited by budgetary constraints, as jobs and funding for these workers often come from state, federal, and local governments.
-However, some zoologists and wildlife biologists are expected to be needed to help combat the loss of biodiversity caused by human activities, as well as to research climate-driven ecosystem changes.
+Some zoologists and wildlife biologists are expected to be needed to help combat the loss of biodiversity caused by human activities, as well as to research climate-driven ecosystem changes.
 These workers also may be needed to develop and implement conservation plans to reduce threats to animals and protect natural resources.
+However, demand for zoologists and wildlife biologists may be limited by budgetary constraints, as jobs and funding for these workers often come from state, federal, and local governments.

 Percent Numeric